2020 - Year of the micro wedding

 They had not originally planned to have a wedding film.
 The change of plans prompted by the reduced numbers who could attend their wedding led them to have their Legal wedding day filmed so that it could be played on a big screen in May 2021 during their full celebration allowing friends and family to re-live the day.

 Within our wedding films we always look to introduce lots of audio - words.
 These help tell the story of the couple and typically come from the Speeches or on occasion if the couple read letters to each other.
-Under the restrictions no Ceremony Readings could be done during a Ceremony, so nothing there either.
-The Speeches were to be done next year and they did not feel that letters were for them.
+Under the restrictions at the time, Readings could not take place during a Ceremony, The Speeches were to be included at the main event next year and Eliza and Andrew did not feel that reading letters were right for them either.

 Whilst chatting we learnt that they loved to walk, especially through the Dales.
 We took this germ of an idea and suggested we head for a country walk to a location that afforded views they might see on a typical walk.
 Then sit them down and ask a series of questions with the Dales as a beautiful and relevant backdrop.
 They loved the idea and a date was set.